masumluf/sazim/README.md

 # sazim

+Requirement
+NodeJs,Postgress DB,Prisma

+To check Postgress Version by typing following command

+`psql --version`

+you have to install prisma globally

+to install prisma globally, enter the following command

+`npm i -g prisma`

 Download the project.
 navigate the folder and type

 `npm start`
 it will start server

 then type and enter following command

 `prisma migrate dev --demo`

 this command will migrate prisma model